Smart Timing Synchronization for Small Data Transmission: TA Prediction

 This method introduces little computational complexity over the threshold-based \itapx~to directly estimate the TA.
-The signaling requirements associated with the use of this method are also the same as those for the threshold-based method, i.e., the path-loss exponent is conveyed to the UE by the BS either during PUR configuration or any time during operation such as along with the PUR response.
+The signaling requirements associated with the use of this method are also the same as those for the threshold-based method, i.e., the path-loss exponent is conveyed to the UE by the base station either during CG-SDT configuration or any time during operation such as along with the CG-SDT response.
 However, due to the nature of the estimation that relies significantly on the accuracy of the path-loss model and the accurate computation of $\Delta P_{\rsrp,i,\text{dB}}$ within the UE, it suffers from the same drawbacks as the threshold-based \itapx.
-To address these challenges, we investigate the use of data driven methods in the ML-aided \itaps.
+To address these challenges, we investigate the use of data-driven methods in the ML-aided \itaps.